 Formal meetings, such as media briefings and discussion are held when required.
 There is also informal interaction with representatives of these groups.

 Media are informed in advance of media briefings and other meetings by telephone or email.

-External Affairs team monitors the local, federal and international media on a daily basis.
+Representatives of Government and Shareholders, Corporate Affairs Division monitor the local, federal and international media on a daily basis.

 Table 3: Mass media activity